 We chose to use a product called Continuent Tungsten Clustering suite which consists of a number of processes that live alongside MySQL that wrap around and manage the cluster.
 From the perspective of MySQL, there is no clustering or replication configured.
 Since MySQL is not clustered nor configured for replication, the servers do not need to be aware that there are other servers with the same data..
 There are three primary components of the Continuent Clustering suite: the replicator, the manager, and the connector.

-The replicator reads MySQL binary logs on the master server and converts them to a transaction history log, shortened to THL, which is a sequential list of events.
+The replicator reads MySQL binary logs on the primary server and converts them to a transaction history log, shortened to THL, which is a sequential list of events.
 It then serves the THL-based events to the other nodes in the cluster.
 These events are immutable and are written to disk without buffering in order to prevent software failure causing a problem.
 When receiving events from another database server, the replicator will add them to a queue, write the THL to disk, and then apply the transaction to the database to mitigate server failure causing partial writes.
 This replication is performed asynchronously.

 The manager is a cluster orchestrator service that keeps tabs on the current state of the cluster and handles membership as well as quorum.
 The manager service includes an API that provides JSON outputs of the current view of the cluster from the perspective of itself and can be used for monitoring and reporting.